phuchuudo/phuchuudo.github.io/about.md

 permalink: /about/
 ---

-This page hosts Phuc Huu Do's photos collection.
+This page hosts the photo collection of Phuc Huu Do.